Table of contents

-Yet only 20% (!) of the cybersecurity workforce is made up of women.
-Meanwhile, the industry is facing a massive shortage of professionals, with 51% of security job openings predicted to be unfilled by 2021.
+Yet only 25% (!) of the cybersecurity workforce is made up of women.
+Meanwhile, the industry is facing a massive shortage of professionals, with over 4 million cybersecurity positions unfilled worldwide to be unfilled by 2025.
 And though women are not considered “good in Science, Technology, Engineering and Mathematics (STEM),” they can and are ready to overturn this negative perception.

 In fact, gender-diverse teams make better decisions than their all-male counterparts.
+Women consistently perform well in cybersecurity roles because the field increasingly relies on analytical thinking, attention to detail, communication skills, and risk assessment — strengths that are critical for identifying complex, human-driven threats such as phishing, fraud, and social engineering.
 On top of that, women-led teams achieve 12% higher revenue than the male-led ones.
 Pretty impressive right?

 To highlight and personalize these figures, we’ve cherry-picked five female cybersecurity experts.
 Their incredible careers and achievements demonstrate that viewing cybersecurity as a male-only industry is based on the old-fashioned status quo, not on scientific evidence.
 Enjoy reading and be inspired by the women who have helped transform our cybersecurity landscape.